0xlindberg/intune-my-macs/README.md

-# 🚀 Intune My Macs
+# 🚀 Intune my Macs

 Automate a Microsoft Intune macOS proof-of-concept in minutes: policies, compliance, scripts, PKG apps, and optional Microsoft Defender for Endpoint (MDE) are deployed from a single script.